-Due to the stresses in people's lives, especially during the times of a global pandemic, people are finding it harder to sleep.
+Due to the stresses in people's lives, especially during a global pandemic, people are finding it harder to sleep.

-So, a solution was needed where people can speak to their voice assistant to calm down, relax and enjoy a better sleep.
+Design a voice assistant for people to speak to in order to calm down, relax and enjoy better sleep.

 Whimsical, Voiceflow, Logic Pro X, Amazon Developer Console, Dashbot.

-After identifying the problem, conducting both primary and secondary research was incredibly useful to analyze and further understand the problem and pain-points from the stakeholders/audience perspective.
+After identifying the problem, I conducted primary and secondary research to analyze and further understand the problems and pain points that people currently face.

-Through the secondary research I was able to understand the wider sleep problem, gather some hard data and back up the project that answered scientific questions such as:
+Through the secondary research, I began to understand the wider sleep problem, by gathering some hard data that backed up the project.

 "What effect does sleep have on the body?”

-I then produced a competitive analysis, to identify the current market and what areas were lacking and could be identified.
+I then produced a competitive analysis, to identify the current market and the potential gaps in which to position my product.

 Target Audience & Psychographics

-By starting with a broad range of features, I was able to narrow them down and establish a project timeline: now, near and far, to define and prioritise the most important features.
-By utilising the 4/6 Thinking Hat method, it allowed me to assess each feature in order to help with the decision making.
-Through this, I was able to take a holistic view, by looking at each feature with a different set of eyes to identify any concerns or emotions that could affect each feature.
+By starting with a broad range of features, I narrowed them down and established a project timeline to define and prioritise the most important features.
+The 4/6 Thinking Hat method, allowed me to holistically visualize and assess each feature with a different set of eyes, identifying any concerns or emotions that could affect the project timeline.

-It was important to research, identify and visualise the target audience through demographics and psychographics to gain a better understanding of what drives and influences them, therefor keeping the user-centric approach running throughout the design.
+By researching and identifying the target audience through their demographics and psychographics, I gained a deeper understanding of what drives and influences them, ensuring I follow the user-centric approach throughout the design.

-Crafted a user persona from the research (customer profile) to establish the type of person the project was aiming for.
+Crafted a user persona from the research (customer profile) to establish the target audience.

-Created a customer mood board to help with the visualisation and help when sharing project with the team or stakeholders.
+Created a customer mood board to help visualise the project with the team or stakeholders.

-I spent time to define the assistant persona, to define what personality the voice assistant will have and how it will act with the user.
-By keeping the user in mind, I was able to use the key words that were mentioned by users in the user research, to establish the personality.
+Defining the assistant persona, allowed me to decide on the personality of the voice assistant, and how it would interact with the user.
+I took some keywords that were mentioned by users themselves in the interviews to establish the bot's personality.

-Whilst defining the persona, I also identified the functions and limitations of the assistant that were established during the features phase.
-This helped to further cement what the assistant could and couldn’t do.
+I also identified the functions and limitations of the assistant during this phase, to further cement what the assistant could and couldn’t do.

 Click images to enlarge

-The initial phase of the design process started with the creating the Conversational Components.
+The initial phase of the design process started with the creation of the Conversational Components.

-These helped to define the standard vocabulary of the assistant that resonated the personality, whilst keeping a solid consistency throughout each stage and scenario of the design.
+These helped to define the standard vocabulary of the assistant by resonating with the personality and keeping consistency throughout each stage of the design.

 - Introductions, confirmations, acknowledgements, error handling and endings.

-Sample dialogs enabled me to draft out the conversations throughout each use case and scenario, such as first-time user vs returning users, happy path vs error or edge cases.
-Here I used a very simple method of the Wizard-of-Oz technique, to test and improve the copywriting and to find out what extra paths I needed to design.
+I then drafted out sample dialogs for each use case and scenario, including first-time users vs returning users, happy path vs error or edge cases.
+A simplified Wizard-of-Oz method was used to test and improve the copywriting, and to identify other conversational flows.

 Click images to enlarge